-Please be aware that because of the current coronavirus crisis services may differ but we suggest you contact them directly
+Please be aware that Covid restrictions may still apply to some services, but we suggest you contact them directly.

 While the Collaborative website is not intended as a directory of services, we recognise that some people may find themselves here seeking support.
 Listed below are links to local support for people in mental distress as well as to a number of directories and self-help resources.